Who We Are

 Director of Teaching and Learning (7–12)

+His book Shakespearean Spaces in Australian Literary Adaptations for Children and Young Adults (2020), arose out of his PhD research, conducted at The University of Sydney.
 During completion of his BA Dip Ed (Hons) at Macquarie University, he was awarded the HW Piper Memorial Prize and the Elizabeth M Liggins Prize, both for excellence in the English Honours program.
-Dr Marokakis is a New South Wales Higher School Certificate Senior Marker for English Extension 2 and has presented at conferences, including the Child and the Book Conference 2022, the British Shakespeare Association Conference in 2016 and the AULLA Conference in 2013 and numerous English Teacher Association conferences.
+Dr Marokakis is a New South Wales Higher School Certificate Senior Marker for English Extension 2 and has presented at national and international conferences in the areas of English, literacy, and critical thinking.
 He was also a sessional lecturer at the University of Sydney in the Masters of Education English Curriculum course in 2018 and 2023.